riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 This was a tricky challenge because I had to figure out a way to read the metadata line by line, and after the dash characters `-----`, I wanted to assign the rest of the file as the content.
-TDD (Test Driven Development) to my rescue. _Properly_ test-driving this part of the code helped me break down the problem into smaller chucks.
+TDD (Test Driven Development) to my rescue. _Properly_ test-driving this part of the code helped me break down the problem into smaller chunks.
 I used the built-in package `bufio` (see [docs](https://golang.org/pkg/bufio/)) to scan the file.
 Here is a code snippet of my test and solution:

 Test: